 But on March 20, 2022, Fitton and a German member of his tour were arrested at the airport after officials found the rocks and shards in their baggage.
-They’ve been held in Iraq ever since, as Fitton’s family works feverishly to free him.
+For a grueling three months, they were held in an Iraqi prison awaiting trial while Fitton’s family pleaded feverishly for his release.

-According to them, they haven’t had much help from the British government.
-Tasker told The Independent that their family feels “completely abandoned” by the Foreign Office.
+And according to them, they didn’t have much help from the British government, either.
+Tasker told The Independent that their family felt “completely abandoned” by the Foreign Office.

-According to The Guardian, the Foreign Office minister, Amanda Milling, has acknowledged the case and reached out to Iraq about the possibility that Fitton could face the death penalty.
-But Fitton’s family says that the British government isn’t doing enough to help.
+According to The Guardian, the Foreign Office minister, Amanda Milling, acknowledged the case and reached out to Iraq about the possibility that Fitton could face the death penalty.
+But Fitton’s family said that the British government wasn’t doing enough to help.

 “[A]s a British citizen abroad do not expect the Foreign Office to save you if you get into trouble outside of your control, because clearly they won’t, “Tasker told The Independent.
 “At least it seems to us at the moment.”